• Skip to primary navigation

 Pin Jump to Recipe

-The air fryer is a great way to make CRISPY CHICKPEAS!
+It is super easy to get a healthy snack by serving air fryer chickpeas!
 Crispy, crunchy, and seasoned with a chili lime blend.
 The perfect snack!

 close up of chickpeas in a clear glass bowl

-They can be made to have a number of different flavors and textures depending on the type of chickpea, or garbanzo bean, that you purchase and how you cook it.
+They can be made to have several different flavors and textures depending on the type of chickpea, or garbanzo bean, that you purchase and how you cook it.

 The other thing is they are a healthy food option.
-So anytime you can have something that is healthy, and also tastes good it is an important recipe to keep close!
+So anytime you can have something healthy and also tastes good it is an important recipe to keep close!

 Close up of cooked chickpeas in a glass bowl next to a sliced lime.